 - Your Former Spouse Remarries If your former spouse remarries, your spousal support obligations will end.

 - Death of Your Former Spouse If your former spouse passes away, you will no longer be required to provide spousal support.

 Changing your spousal support obligations requires specific proof, which an experienced family law attorney can help you present.

 Consult with an Experienced Attorney

-A post-decree modification is best requested with the advice of experienced Cass County attorney Joshua Wilson.
-His years of experience in divorce, custody disputes, post-decree modifications, and other family law matters in Missouri will provide you with the necessary information to meet your legal needs.
+A post-decree modification is best requested with the advice of experienced Cass County attorneys from our team.
+Our years of experience in divorce, custody disputes, post-decree modifications, and other family law matters in Missouri will provide you with the necessary information to meet your legal needs.

 Contact the Higher Level Legal Law Firm today at (816) 331-9968 for a consultation.